jamesrees77/billing-extensions-sdk/README.md

 #### Background status tracking (recommended)

-Call this in your service worker to warm the cache on startup (regarldess of content script).
-If you add content script, it will not work without this:
+Call this in your service worker to warm the cache on startup (regardless of the content script).
+If you add a content script, it will not work without this:

 ```js
 client.enableBackgroundStatusTracking();